Kericho County

 Kericho County is one of the 47 counties in Kenya.
 The county seats between longitude 35°02' and 35°40' East and between the equator and latitude 0°23' South with an altitude of about 2002m above sea level.
-It borders Uasin Gishu County to the North, Baringo County to the North-East, Nandi County to the North-West, Nakuru County to the East and Bomet County to the South, Kisumu County to the Northwest and Nyamira County to the West.
+It borders Uasin Gishu County (Eldoret County) to the North, Baringo County to the North-East, Nandi County to the North-West, Nakuru County to the East and Bomet County to the South, Kisumu County to the Northwest and Nyamira County to the West.
 It had a population of 901,777 (2019 census) and an area of 2,111 km².
 Its capital and largest town is Kericho.

-Kericho County is home to the largest Kenyan tea plantations.
-Some of the largest tea companies including Unilever Kenya, James Finlay and Williamson Tea are based here.
-It is also home to the popular Ketepa brand.
+Kericho is the leading tea-producing region in the country, widely recognized as Kenya`s "tea capital" and ancestral heartland of the Kipsigis sub-tribe of the Kalenjin tribal group indigenous to the region.
+Situated in the highlands west of the Rift Valley, the county is home to some of the largest and most productive tea estates in Africa.
+It is also home to the popular Ketepa brand, one of the major local tea companies based in the region.

 The defunct Buret District is now part of Kericho County.